centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 Find [here](//docs.whmcs.com/Domain_Synchronisation) on how to set the **Domain Synchronization** up.

-If it is necessary for any reason, you can trigger the domain synchronization also manually from command line:
+If necessary, you can trigger the Domain and Transfer Synchronization also manually from Command Line:

-`/usr/bin/php -q $YOUR_WHMCS_CRONS_PATH/cron.php do --DomainStatusSync` (domain status sync) `/usr/bin/php -q $YOUR_WHMCS_CRONS_PATH/cron.php do --DomainTransferSync` (domain transfer status sync)
+`/usr/bin/php -q $YOUR_WHMCS_CRONS_PATH/cron.php do --DomainTransferSync --DomainExpirySync`

 ... where `$YOUR_WHMCS_CRONS_PATH` is the path to the cron script folder of your WHMCS instance.